 The only thing that should be ‘on fleek’ is your intellect.
 Fact.

 The idea of being subservient is something that has always perplexed me.
-In some cultures to this day, women are expected to take a back seat and almost obey their husbands and the men within their family.
+In some cultures to this day, women are expected to take a back seat and obey their husband and men within their family.
 To be perfectly honest, there shouldn’t be an expectation for girls to act this way.
-I’m all for being respectful, but if someone’s opinion of me is determined by how dutiful and submissive I am then I’d rather they keep me at an arms length.
+I’m all for being respectful, but that needs to be mutual.
+If someone’s opinion of me is determined by how dutiful and submissive I am then I’d rather they keep me at an arm’s length.

-This idea of being subservient, especially in a relationship, feeds egos that would otherwise be damaged by a strong, opinionated female.
+This idea of being subservient feeds egos that would otherwise be damaged by a strong, opinionated female.
 It’s great that some men admire these qualities but others who claim that they want a strong woman by their side find that they don’t know how to handle a partner who is just as opinionated.

 As a group, we ascertained this could be because some men grew up without strong female figures in their life.
 It comes as a shock when they encounter women who don’t conform to this behaviour.